wikitops/ansible_pip/README.md

 pip01                   running (virtualbox)
 ```

-If everything run has expected, you should be able to run pip command on the Vagrant instance.
+If everything run as expected, you should be able to run pip command on the Vagrant instance.

 #### Destroy